GreysonSpencer/4450-final-project/README.md

 # 4450-final-project
-## The team
+## The Team
 Tom Hagedorn
 Ryan Orf
 Greyson Spencer
 Nathan Toepke

 ## About
-Simple Parser using Antlr4 to parse Grammar in the python language.
+This is a simple parser which utilizes ANTLR4 in Java to parse a file written in the python3 language into a grammar visualized by a parse tree.
 ### Phase 1
 Phase 1 includes the implementation of arithmetic operators, assignment operators, and variable definitions.
 The arithmetic operators that can used to performed arithmetic operations on two expressions are: "+", "-", " * ", "/", and "%".
 Precedence rules are taken into account, which means that operations included within parentheses are executed first.
 The assignment operators that can be used to assign some expression value to a variable are: "=", "+=", "-=", " * = ", and "/=".
 The implementation of variable definition involves applying an aforementioned assingment operator on a variable (to be demonstrated below).
 The parser acknowledges the following types: number (integer or float, positive or negative), boolean, string (single- or double-quoted), and array.
 The cases below demonstrate examples of valid expressions:
 ```